 '''

-unix> mkdir fake
+$ mkdir fake

-unix> chmod u-x fake
+$ chmod u-x fake

-unix> cd fake
+$ cd fake

 bash: cd: fake: Permission denied

-unix>
+$

 '''

 Assigning 600 permissions to a file is a way to prevent anyone but yourself from seeing or modifying that file.
 It is a quick and useful way of hiding things from public view.
-If you are maintaining a website, you can use this command to hide files in your website that you do not want to be visible.
+Later, when you create a web page, you can use this command to hide files in your website that you do not want to be visible.